datapressio/mycity/README.md

 });
 ~~~

-In addition to the `onClickOA` setting used in `mycity.run()` there are the following config options, with this as their default values.
+In addition to the `handleFeatureClick` setting used in `mycity.run()` there are the following config options, with this as their default values.
 You can set any of these variables to customise the app:

 ~~~
 {